aibor/marmoset/README.md

 204 on success

 ### HTTP installimage
 This endpoint is meant to work together with our [installimage](https://github.com/virtapi/installimage).
-We identify each dataset by his MAC address and store the key:value config pairs for the installimage.
+We identify each dataset by its MAC address and store the key:value config pairs for the installimage.

 #### List Entries
     curl -u admin:secret http://localhost:8080/v1/installimage